The-Software-Guild/mthree-c136-0821-lectures/lectures/react/day0/react-lecture0.md

 The problem with this syntax is that a different callback is created each time the LoggingButton renders.
 In most cases, this is fine.
 However, if this callback is passed as a prop to lower components, those components might do an extra re-rendering.
 We generally recommend binding in the constructor or using the class fields syntax, to avoid this sort of performance problem.

 **_show binding of this in constructor_**

-### 5. Lifescyle Methods *

-In applications with many components, it’s very important to free up resources taken by the components when they are destroyed.

-    We can declare special methods on the component class to run some code when a component mounts and unmounts.
-These methods are called “lifecycle methods”.